IPL-UV/ee_ipl_uv/README.md

 # Multitemporal Cloud Masking in the GEE

-This project contains a python package that extends the functionality of the [Google Earth Engine API](https://developers.google.com/earth-engine/#api) (`ee`) to implement multitemporal cloud detection algorithms.
-In particular the code to reproduce the results of ([Mateo-Garcia et al 2018](http://dx.doi.org/10.3390/rs10071079)) and ([Gomez-Chova et al 2017](http://dx.doi.org/10.1117/1.JRS.11.015005)).
+This project contains a python package that extends the functionality of the [Google Earth Engine python API](https://developers.google.com/earth-engine/#api) (`ee`) to implement the multitemporal cloud detection algorithms of ([Mateo-Garcia et al 2018](http://dx.doi.org/10.3390/rs10071079)) and ([Gomez-Chova et al 2017](http://dx.doi.org/10.1117/1.JRS.11.015005)).

 ![alt text](esquema_GEE.png)